 Who Is At Fault for a Lyft or Uber Accident?

 Who is at fault, though, affects how you can recover compensation after a Lyft or Uber crash.
-We highly recommend retaining an experienced Uber accident lawyer in Washington to determine who caused the crash.
+We highly recommend retaining an experienced Uber accident lawyer in Seattle to determine who caused the crash.
 If the Uber or Lyft driver was signed into the app at the time and was at fault, then the rideshare company’s insurance policy may kick in.

 Common Causes of Uber and Lyft Accidents